opensearch-project/documentation-website/_integrations/index.md

 ## Introducing OpenSearch Integrations

-The integration initiative was envisioned as a simple, elegant and powerful way to allow users to view, query and project their data.
+The Integrations initiative aimed to provide a simple and powerful way for users to view, query, and project their data.
+Before the initiative, users had to follow these steps each time to configure their dashboards:

 * Explore the raw data content and extract the mapping structure
 * Transform & Ingest the data using the above mapping structure